thewind121212/vue-weather/README.md

 1. **Responsive Design**:

-   - Optimize the application for mobile and tablet screens.
+   - Optimize the application for mobile and tablet screens. (urgent)

 2. **Advanced Weather Features**: